ldw-templates/nextjs-shadcn-template/readme.md

 # nextjs-shadcn-template

 A simple template with Next.js 15 and shadcn/ui.
-Build by LikeDreamwalker with Vercel, v0 and love❤️.
+Build by LikeDreamwalker with love❤️.

 ## Getting Started